 Does the type and size of anchor chain affect your choice of windlass?

 Galvanized chain comes in a variety of materials and link sizes, which must match the windlass.
-Also, look for chain with ISO-specifications (International Organization of Standards) rather than NACM (North American Chain Manufacturing).
+Also, look for chains with ISO-specifications (International Organization of Standards) rather than NACM (North American Chain Manufacturing).
 Most windlasses sold in the U.S. are designed to fit ISO chain.

 Finally, there is stainless-steel chain, but beware, as it’s not all the same.
 Again look for ISO specs, and keep in mind that stainless is expensive and if you get the wrong size, it’s sometimes difficult to return.